anynines/klutchio-deploy/docs/rancher-desktop.md

 5.  **Creates Application Cluster**: Finally, it uses `k3d` to create a separate cluster named `klutch-app`.
 This cluster will act as the consumer of your data services.

----

-## Step 2: Bind the Application Cluster
+## Bind to Klutch’s APIs from the Application Cluster

 After the script completes successfully, it will display a final command that you must run manually.
 This command binds your new `klutch-app` cluster to the control plane running in Rancher Desktop.